erkineren/shopware_bot/README.md

 # ShopwareBot
-Shopware Backend Bot

-Shopware Backend Bot is library that supply to use programatically backend like a creta invoice etc..
+Shopware Backend Bot is library that supply to use programatically backend like creating invoice and shipping labels, managing pickware plugin stock activities, searching orders, articles, users etc.

-Modules:
+For now, these modules are available:
   - ArticleModule
   - CustomerModule
   - DhlModule